茶 (Chá) by land. Tea by sea.

 Industry Insight

 Tea education among the American public has come a long way in the past 40 years and significantly in the past 15-20 to where tea knowledge and training opportunities are readily available online and in-person from an increased number of tea and coffee companies, and individuals nationwide.
-Further, there has always been a vein of tea vendors and tea education present at the Speciality Coffee Association’s (SCA) annual exposition.
-The organization was established in the early 1980s and was originally called the Speciality Coffee Association of America (SCAA) before it merged with the Speciality Coffee Association of Europe in 2016.
-Today they are co-managed by ‘SCA’ internationally.
-Additionally, there are tea specific gatherings to share products, history, heritage, and knowledge across the United States such as the Northwest Tea Festival, Midwest Tea Festival, and Portland Tea Festival (Tea FestPDX).
+Furthermore, a longstanding tradition of tea vendors and tea education has been present at the Speciality Coffee Association’s (SCA) annual exposition.
+The organisation was established in the early 1980s and was initially called the Speciality Coffee Association of America (SCAA) before it merged with the Speciality Coffee Association of Europe in 2016.
+Today, they are co-managed by ‘SCA’ internationally.
+Additionally, there are tea-specific gatherings that share products, history, heritage, and knowledge across the United States, such as the Northwest Tea Festival, the Midwest Tea Festival, and the Portland Tea Festival (Tea Fest PDX).

 “Speciality” Tea